d-exclaimation/pioneer/Documentation/guides/advanced/faq.md

 ### Libraries

+#### Can Pioneer support schema built from [GraphQLSwift/GraphQL](https://github.com/GraphQLSwift/GraphQL)?

+Yes, you can construct a GraphQLSchema just by using [GraphQLSwift/GraphQL](https://github.com/GraphQLSwift/GraphQL) without additional library.
+However for a better experience, it is recommended to use something like [Graphiti](https://github.com/GraphQLSwift/Graphiti).

 #### Does Pioneer support other GraphQL libraries other than Graphiti?

 Yes.
 Pioneer have extensions for Graphiti, but it works with any schema libraries built from [GraphQLSwift/GraphQL](https://github.com/GraphQLSwift/GraphQL).
 You can use them by passing in the `GraphQLSchema` object.